What to do on La Graciosa: beaches, hikes, and ferry travel

 - Cruceta House: Located on a quiet street in Caleta de Sebo, here’s a large, bright apartment.
 Plus, it’s well equipped: terrace, kitchen with all the essentials.
 It’s a great value-for-money base—don’t miss it!

 - Apartamentos Burgao: several well-equipped apartments, still in Caleta de Sebo, with panoramic views of the sea and mountains, very close to gorgeous coves and black rocks.
 I’ll let you imagine the sunrises and sunsets you can admire.
-A way to enjoy the island of La Graciosa without blowing the budget!
+A way to enjoy the island of La Graciosa without overspending!

-Since to get to La Graciosa you have to pass through Lanzarote, I suggest reading our article on: where to stay in Lanzarote.
-It’s a little helping hand for your planning! !
+Since you need to travel through Lanzarote to reach La Graciosa, I also suggest reading our article on where to stay in Lanzarote.
+It should make planning your trip a little easier!

-I’m reaching the end of this article on the island of La Graciosa.
+That brings me to the end of this guide to the island of La Graciosa.
 I hope you enjoyed the discovery and that you’ll take the time to add this almost desert island (no lush vegetation, not even palm trees or banana trees here—unlike other Canary Islands like La Gomera) and preserved spot to your Lanzarote itinerary.
 As for me, I know I’ll come back one day.
 It’s an island that really left a mark on me even though I only spent a day there.

-For your info, it’s part of the Chinijo Archipelago Natural Park.
-It’s even the largest marine reserve in Europe.
+La Graciosa forms part of the Chinijo Archipelago Natural Park and lies within what is widely described as Europe’s largest marine reserve.
 There’s a real focus on protecting underwater biodiversity, even if fishing is allowed.
 It’s monitored and only practiced by locals, in an artisanal and traditional way.

 Written by Laura CALLES